One of the most common questions SageVest Wealth Management advisors hear is “How much do I need to retire?”

 - To what extent do you want or need to provide financial help to other family members?

-How To Develop A Successful And Realistic Retirement Plan
+How To Develop a Successful and Realistic Retirement Plan

-- What if your retirement spending is $10,000 higher?
+- What if your retirement spending is higher or lower?

+As published in J.P.
+Morgan Asset Management’s ‘Guide To Retirement SM’, 2022 Edition.
 This chart is for illustrative purposes only and must not be used, or relied upon, to make investment decisions.
 J.P.
 Morgan’s model is based on J.P.
-Morgan Asset Management’s (JPMAM) proprietary long-term capital markets assumptions (10-15 years) and an 80% confidence level.
-Household income replacement rates are derived from an inflation-adjusted analysis of: Consumer Expenditure Survey (BLS) data (2011-2014); Social Security benefits using modified scaled earnings in 2017 for a single wage earner at age 65 and a spousal benefit at age 62 reduced by Medicare Part B premiums.
+Morgan Asset Management’s (JPMAM) proprietary long-term capital markets assumptions (first 10 years) and an 80% confidence level.
+Household income replacement rates are derived from an inflation-adjusted analysis of: Consumer Expenditure Survey (BLS) data (2016-2019); Social Security benefits using modified scaled earnings in 2021for a single wage earner at age 65 and a spousal benefit at age 63.